-Alaska to expand fleet with new orders for Boeing’s 737 MAX plus Embraer regional jets
+Alaska Airlines to expand fleet with new orders for Boeing’s 737 MAX, Embraer regional jets

 Alaska Air Group, positioning itself to grow as air travel recovers from the pandemic, said Wednesday it will order 13 more Boeing 737 MAXs for its Alaska Airlines mainline fleet and 17 new Embraer 175s for its regional jet fleet.

-In December, Alaska ordered 23 Boeing MAXs and it will now exercise purchase options in that agreement to add the additional 13 jets on similar terms.
+In December, Alaska ordered 23 Boeing MAXs, and it will now exercise purchase options in that agreement for the additional 13 jets on similar terms.
 Nine of the extra MAXs will be delivered in 2023 and four in 2024.

 Nat Pieper, Alaska’s senior vice president of fleet, finance and alliances, in a statement said the expanded order is “another indication that we’re ready for growth.”